sagacious-solutions/rgb-everywhere-web-interface/README.md

 # RGB Everywhere - Web Interface

 RGB Everywhere has spawned from <a href="https://github.com/sagacious-solutions/react-christmas-tree">React christmas tree </a> which started as a way to control my christmas tree lights.
 Now it has grown to support multiple display devices at a time.
-Add new devices is easy and the more you add, the sooner you'll have RGB Everywhere!
+Adding new devices is easy and the more you add, the sooner you'll have RGB Everywhere!

 See repo <a href="https://github.com/sagacious-solutions/raspberry-xmas-tree">raspberry-xmas-tree</a> for hardware API.
 See repo <a href="https://github.com/sagacious-solutions/rgb-everywhere-db">rgb-everywhere-db</a> for database.